yedhukrishnan/turing-machine/README.md

 * First `<current state>` will be considered as your initial state
 * Use '_' for blank, '#' for halting state
 * Use '$' as current state to stop.

+## Non-Deterministic Turing Machine (in Python)

+Implementation of a non-deterministic turing machine that accepts or rejects string based on a given set of transitions.

+## Improvements

+There is a lot of scope for improvement in both these programs.
+Any ideas, feedback or pull requests are always welcome.